F1LT3R/multi-agent-flow/docs/QUICKSTART.md

 cd ~/test-calc

 # 2. Initialize the project
-agent-flow init
+flow init

 # 3. Set your API key (if not already in ~/.zshrc or ~/.bashrc)
 export OPENAI_API_KEY=sk-your-key-here

 # 4. Run it
-agent-flow run "Build a calculator with add, subtract, multiply, divide"
+flow dev "Build a calculator with add, subtract, multiply, divide"

 # 5. Check the output
 ls project/        # Your code